cabouezzi/PhotoManagement/README.md

 An application that provides an API for storing photos and interacting with them.
 Users will be able to add/delete photos from the library.
 There will be an UI displaying a selected photo and options to edit the photo.
 The library generates a text description of a selected image and uses a text to speech engine to play audio.

 Features:
-- Upload photo(s) to library by inputting a path to a jpg or png file or a directory containing jpg and png file types
+- Upload photo(s) to library by inputting a directory containing jpg and png file types
 - UI displays image and connects other features
 - Edit photo’s brightness, hue, and saturation with input on UI
 - Sort and return duplicate/similar photos (button to call function)